 Light

 Overall, Dracaena angustifolia does best in medium light, which is the average amount of light in most homes.
 Not too bright and not too dim will keep the Dracaena happy.
+Avoid putting the plant anywhere that might get direct light for a long time.

 Water